Maybe we'll play some Glam Rock before it's all said and done.

 And plenty of room for more chips.

-So I thought, how cool would it be if I could leave my house, no car key, no house key.
+So I thought, how cool would it be if I could leave my house, no car key, no house key?

-So two weeks ago, right here in Michigan, Brandon got another chip and plant it.
+So two weeks ago, right here in Michigan, Brandon got another chip and planted this one in his right hand to unlock and start his Tesla.

-It's a perfect backup, something you can never forget, something that doesn't break, uh, something that won't fail you.
+It's a perfect backup, something you can never forget, something that doesn't break, something that won't fail you.

 So it'll be inserted right under or right over your breast, and then you can tap your phone to your chest and instantly get temperature readings.

-And with all this talk about chips, Brandon hopes the chip for the Tesla gets the attention of you know who.
+And with all this talk about chips, Brandon hopes the chip for the Tesla gets the attention of you-know-who.

 It would make all this worth it if maybe just like a thumbs up from Elon or something or a simple emoji.